Trump arrives in UK for two-day visit

 Donald Trump arrives in UK for two-day working visit

-The US president arrived at Stansted airport with his wife Melania, in his first visit to Britain since winning the election in 2016.
+The US president arrived at Stansted Airport, Essex, with his wife First Lady Melania Trump, in his first visit to the UK since winning the election in 2016.

 -